 Strengths and weaknesses

-If we look at the structure, we see no clear introduction.
+🟠 Introduction: If we look at the structure, we see no clear introduction.
 BDC immediately jumps into the results.
 Is this a problem?
-Not necessarily, in this case.
+In this particular case, not necessarily.
 The results are accompanied by charts and contextual information, enabling the respondents to see their results in a bigger picture.

 A step-by-step guide to create an assessment report yourself